-These can be a practical choice for many owners as they can be left out all day for your cat to nibble on and can be beneficial for the teeth and gums.
-Using feeding balls to give some, or all, of your cat's daily dry food ration can help to lessen the unnatural boredom that can result from cats eating food from bowls and provides some exercise.
+Dry food has the advantage of being able to be left out all day, which can be useful for cats who prefer to graze.
+Using puzzle feeders to give some, or all, of your cat's daily dry food ration can make feeding time more exciting and encourages some exercise.
 However, if your cat has a medical condition requiring increased water intake, such as urinary problems, your vet may suggest avoiding dry food and feeding only wet food.